Classification of two-term tilting complexes over Brauer graph algebras: Acknowledgment

 \section{Acknowledgment}

 We owe our deepest gratitude to Osamu Iyama for many fruitful discussions, as well as the financial support for the third author's visit to Nagoya University, which nurtured this research.
 This article is typed up during AC's subsequent visits at Nagoya University, and finished during the first author's visit at Uppsala University.
 We are thankful for the hospitality of these institutions.
-We thank Ryoichi Kase for informing us various minor mistakes in an earlier version of this script.
-AC would also like to thank Alexandra Zvonareva for discussions which inspired some of the combinatorial results.
+We thank the referee for pointing out missing references and known results in the literature.
+We thank also Ryoichi Kase and Alexandra Zvonareva for various discussions.